 Brilliant Industries decides to replace the packaging machine it purchased in January with a more capable model, even though only three months of its useful life have passed.
 The disposal is recorded as below:

-After Brilliant Industries’ disposal action, its Balance Sheet shows no balance for either Fixed assets or Fixed assets, accumuated depreciation.
+After Brilliant Industries’ disposal action, its Balance Sheet shows no balance for either Fixed assets, at cost or Fixed assets, accumuated depreciation.
 The Profit and Loss Statement shows three months’ worth of depreciation expense and the large remaining book value:

 Unless Brilliant Industries can find a buyer for the used packaging machine, this situation will look like a serious business mistake.